List of One Piece characters: Jewelry Bonney

 After the Paramount War, she and her crew were defeated and captured by the Blackbeard Pirates, and she was subsequently arrested by the Navy fleet led by Sakazuki.
 Somehow, she managed to escape, showing herself wandering the streets incognito after the two year timeskip.
-During the World Meeting, she infiltrated Marijoa to rescue Bartholomew Kuma, who is later revealed to be her father.
+During the World Meeting, she infiltrated Marijoa to rescue Bartholomew Kuma, eventually catching up to the Straw Hats at Egghead for similar matters.

-In the Japanese anime series, Bonney is originally voiced by Reiko Kiuchi, who is later replaced by Reiko Takagi.
-In the Funimation English adaptation, she is voiced by Laura Wetsel.
+Jewelry Bonney is voiced by Reiko Kiuchi and later by Reiko Takagi in the original Japanese version.
+In the Funimation dub, she is voiced by Laura Wetsel.

 Scratchmen Apoo

 Scratchmen Apoo (スクラッチメン・アプー, Sukuratchimen Apū), also known as "Roar of the Sea" (海鳴り, Umi Nari), is the captain of the On-Air Pirates (オンエア海賊団, On Ea Kaizokudan), and a member of the longarm tribe.
-He has the power of the Tone-Tone Fruit (オトオトの実, Oto Oto no Mi), a Paramecia-type Devil Fruit that gives him the ability to transform the parts of his body into different instruments and generate music and great vibrations with them, however, sound does not affect people if they do not hear it.
+He has the power of the Tone-Tone Fruit (オトオトの実, Oto Oto no Mi), a Paramecia-type Devil Fruit that gives him the ability to transform the parts of his body into various instruments and generate music and great vibrations with them, however, sound does not affect people if they do not hear it.

 After the two year timeskip, he tried to form an alliance with Basil Hawkins and Eustass Kid.
-However, he was affiliated with Kaido to ambush them, Apoo being actually a subordinate of the Animal Kingdom Pirates, ending up with Hawkins joining Kaido and Apoo, and Kid being captured.
+However, he was affiliated with Kaido to ambush them with Apoo being actually a subordinate of the Animal Kingdom Pirates as their informant, ending up with Hawkins joining Kaido and Apoo, and Kid being captured.

+Scratchmen Apoo is voiced by Mitsuaki Madono in the original Japanese version.
+In the Funimation dub, he is voiced by Brad Venable in episodes 392-629 and One Piece: Stampede and by Brent Mukai starting in Episode 736.

 Trafalgar Law

 The "Surgeon of Death" (死の外科医, Shi no Gekai), Trafalgar D. Water Law (トラファルガー・D・ワーテル・ロー, Torafarugā Dī Wāteru Rō), originates from the North Blue.
 Having eaten the Paramecia-type Op-Op Fruit (オペオペの実, Ope Ope no Mi), Law can, after generating a blue spherical area around himself, cut and teleport objects as well as perform body swaps within said blue area.
 He is the captain of the Heart Pirates.
 Originally from the White Town, Flevance, he escaped with White Lead Disease and became a member of the Donquixote Pirates.
-There he met Corazon, the brother of Doflamingo, and together they went on an adventure to find a cure for Law.
-Ultimately they found the Devil Fruit, but before they escaped, Corazon was killed by Doflamingo, leaving Law to seek out revenge.
+There he met Donquixote Rosinante, the brother of Doflamingo, and together they went on an adventure to find a cure for Law.
+Ultimately they found the Devil Fruit, but before they escaped, Rosinante was killed by Doflamingo, leaving Law to seek out revenge.
 Law makes a name for himself and following the Paramount War, Law joins the Seven Warlords of the Sea.
 Though he enters into an alliance with Luffy and the Straw Hats to take down Kaido, one of the Four Emperors, Law is actually hunting down Donquixote Doflamingo.

-In the anime series, his voice actor is Hiroshi Kamiya.
-In the Funimation English adaptation, his voice actor is Matthew Mercer.
+Law's whereabouts are unknown after a devastating defeat against the Blackbeard Pirates, though he survived due to Bepo's interference.

+Trafalgar Law is voiced by Hiroshi Kamiya in the original Japanese version and by Matthew Mercer in the Funimation dub.